 Approximately 9 months after her percutaneous coronary intervention, Mrs. D. experienced an acute myocardial infarction (MI) at home, and attempts at resuscitation were unsuccessful.

-It has been shown in many different settings that patients with coronary artery disease (CAD) have a comparatively high prevalence of ...
+It has been shown in many different settings that patients with coronary artery disease (CAD) have a comparatively high ...